 OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 This software is written with best intentions, and in the hope that it

 will be useful, but it is based on information obtained with reverse

 engineering of computer systems and hardware otherwise unsupported and

 end of life for decades.
 In other words, if this software sets your

 Amiga or PC Board on fire, I'm not responsible.
 Use at your own risk.

-- Underline and blinking is not supported in the various text modes.
+- Blinking is not supported in the various text modes.